tannersullie/writersite/_professional-artifacts/workplace-policy.md

 # Project Description

-In my Writing for Business and Government class, students were expected to work in groups to create company policies with internal and external facing support materials (such as a press release and internal notice or SOP).
+In my Writing for Business and Government class, this group assignment was to create a workplace policy and a Standard Operating Procedure (SOP) to implement and enforce the policy.
+We also prepared an internal announcement, preparing our "company," Sullie Grove, for the new policy.

-This was a group project between myself and Eric Grover.
-We both selected the "Anti-Bullying Policy" topic and worked to create a final polished policy with two supporting documents - a press release and a Standard Operating Procedure (SOP) for internal resources to refer to when filing a complaint.

-A third document was created to symbolize a training event the company hosted.
-This document (independetly) was not a requirement of this project.
-It was academic research that indicated company investment in culture shifts were a must to make them long lasting.
+Though most would cringe at the idea of *willingly* taking a class to write workplace policies, it was a unique situation to utilize procedure writing.

 ## Learning Outcomes

 - Create a variety of documents to support developing and implementing a workplace policy
-- Analyze workplace scenarious around the subject-matter
+- Analyze workplace scenarios around the subject-matter
-- Conduct primary research around workplace policies to identify indistry standards in subject-matter approach
+- Conduct primary research around workplace policies to identify industry standards in the approach to a given subject-matter
 - Work with a teammate to coordinate tasks and deliver a polished product

 # Reflection

-Going into this class, I anticipated a surplus of dry research, laws, and business policies for reading and discussion.
-I didn't imagine the contact space government and business policy could create.
-However, that doesn't mean I was wrong; there was plenty of Plain Language theory and policy editing that prefaced this project.
+Going into this class, I was surprised by how much of my previous procedure writing experience was applicable.
+Workplace policy writing felt dense and elaborate, similar to some legislative pieces, and more descriptive.
+My point of view was checked at the door when we started the class with the [Plain Language Guidelines](https://www.plainlanguage.gov/about/definitions/).
+These guidelines blended wonderfully with writing procedures, giving me the confidence to succeed in this class.

-Before forming groups, each student had to select a policy subject from a list and construct a rough draft based on their own constructed rhetorical situation.
-We could identify an existing business as our rhetorical situation our create our own.
-"Sullie Grove Co.," the business my group figuratively created, envisioned as a medium (local produce market) agriculture company that was in need of an anti-bullying policy.
+Before forming groups, each student had to select a policy subject from a list and construct a rough draft based on their constructed rhetorical situation.
+"Sullie Grove Co.," our faux-business, was envisioned as a medium (local produce market) agriculture company that needed an anti-bullying and harassment policy.
+This topic motivated me as I encountered bullying when I was younger and even now as an adult.

-We collaborated together and shared our research that informed our decisions for the first drafts using annotated bibliographies (academic journal entries and some web resources).
-These helped identify the "Dos, Don'ts, and Maybes" of workplace anti-bullying policies we each used to develop our own drafts.
-This research guided our decisions like what sections we needed to create and what level of detail we should aim to produce.
+As we started to justify our rhetorical situation, our research indicated that this type of policy was a somewhat-newer concept at the workplace level.
+Still, there was plenty of legislation protecting children, so why not adults?
+We collaborated and shared our research that informed our decisions for the first drafts using annotated bibliographies.
+These helped identify the "Dos, Don'ts, and Maybes" of workplace anti-bullying policies.
+This research guided our decisions, like what sections we needed to create and what level of detail we should aim to produce.

+For instance, we needed to think of "culture shifts" that we could implement to ensure that changes in company policy were accepted and long-lasting.
+I worked on defining the types of unacceptable behavior and definitions within the policy.
+Once it was ready, I also helped edit the SOP for implementing the policy.
+We did a great job breaking up the work and leveraging everyone's skills.
+The internal announcement was creative and reinforced the pathos around an HR department wanting to assure the safety of employees.

+This experience taught me that I can it wasn't worlds-away to engage with policies.
+Though this is a symbolic situation, it made me aware of real-world challenges, such as getting employee buy-in and trust that a company will handle reports appropriately.
+Work insecurity is real, and the fear of any HR/company backlash because of individual [toxic] personalities is a big motivator.